Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Interestingly, to bring out a powerful customer success vision statement, it is of high pertinence to combine both the values of mission and vision.
 Use polished words that will entice the people, both inside and outside your company.
 Do not linger beyond a three-sentence statement.
 Keep it creative and succinct.

 Start out by mapping your business’s goals and review your long-term targets in a collaborative setting.
 Zoom out on how your company will look like when you finally achieve them.
+To do so, you can begin with forming out plans and bisecting the work into smaller segments.
+Know your goals.
+Regularly discuss it with your team in weekly or monthly meetings.

-While customer success vision statement should speak more about the values, the mission statement should focus on what does the future look like.
+While the customer success vision statement should speak more about the values, the mission statement should focus on what does the future looks like.
 In spite of that, both the terms just like the two wheels of a bicycle must remind you that the end goal is even bigger than the everyday.